 Brand loyalty on the other hand revolves around the perception a brand can create.
-Customers stick around because they like and respect the brand and not because of prices & rewards [intrinsice motivation].
+Customers stick around because they like and respect the brand and not because of prices or rewards [intrinsic motivation].

-Brand loyalty remains steadfast no matter what your competitor can do.
-Even though every brand wants customers to be loyal to them it isn’t easy.
+Brand loyalty remains steadfast, no matter what your competitors do.
+Even though every brand wants customers to be loyal to them it isn’t that easy to achieve.

 Here are several ideas.

 Make your customers feel valued by sending them happy birthday emails.
 Or an email reminding them of a refill for the last item they bought.
 These emails show that you care about them.

 Also, it’s easy to trigger these emails on autopilot with email automation tools.